 six Thunderbolt 2 ports.
 Connect LTO drives or a SAS RAID using an ATTO

 SAS card inside a Thunderbolt chassis.

 Use the 6 core with 16GB RAM, 512GB FLASH storage and dual D700 GPU.
-All the AMD GPU's will give great OpenCL performance, and it's not a huge premium to get the dual D700 option.
+The AMD GPU's will give good OpenCL performance, and it's not a huge premium to get the dual D700 option.
 Whereas getting 8 or 12 CPU cores is costly and the clock speed decreases.